 How Plant-Based Foods Can Lower High Blood Pressure

 Along with research regarding the connection between high blood pressure and cognitive decline, researchers have also looked into ways to reduce the risk of high blood pressure via lifestyle, diet, and exercise.
-In particular, an extensive medical report — researched, written, and compiled between four medical professions from Rush University Medical Center, Montefiore Medical Center, and the Department of Nutrition & Food Studies at New York University — outlined the connection between healthy blood pressure and both diet and exercise:
+In particular, an extensive medical report — researched, written, and compiled by four medical professionals from Rush University Medical Center, Montefiore Medical Center, and the Department of Nutrition & Food Studies at New York University — outlined the connection between healthy blood pressure and both diet and exercise:

-“First line therapies for all stages of hypertension include exercise and weight loss.
+“First-line therapies for all stages of hypertension include exercise and weight loss.
 However, results from one small cross-sectional study suggest that a plant-based diet is the more important intervention.
 This study compared the blood pressure of sedentary vegans, endurance athletes (matched for body mass index with the vegan group) consuming a Western diet and running an average of 48 miles per week, and sedentary subjects consuming a Western diet.
 Blood pressure was significantly lower in the vegan group.”

-On top of that, the American Heart Association promotes the blood pressure-benefits of a plant-based diet, while also outlining the overall health benefits including decreased risk of “heart disease, stroke, obesity, high cholesterol, type 2 diabetes, and even many cancers.”
+On top of that, the American Heart Association promotes the blood pressure benefits of a plant-based diet, while also outlining the overall health benefits including decreased risk of “heart disease, stroke, obesity, high cholesterol, type 2 diabetes, and even many cancers.”

 How do plants lower high blood pressure?

-Researchers attribute these benefits to a “decrease in consumption of meat — which is ‘often loaded with cholesterol and saturated fat, which have starring roles in poor heart health,’ — as well as a decreased consumption of processed meats ‘like deli meat, bacon and sausage,’ which are oftentimes loaded with sodium.”
+Researchers attribute these benefits to a “decrease in consumption of meat — which is ‘often loaded with cholesterol and saturated fat, which have starring roles in poor heart health,’ — as well as a decreased consumption of processed meats ‘like deli meat, bacon, and sausage,’ which are oftentimes loaded with sodium.”

 Plant-Based Foods that Champion Healthy Blood Pressure

-Plant-based eating is overall really great for the human body.
+Plant-based eating is overall great for the human body.
 By eating raw and organic plant-based foods, you infuse your body with a nutrient-dense product that is high in anti-inflammatory compounds, rich with antioxidants, and low in cholesterol.
-Plus, certain plant-based foods are actually great at helping to maintain healthy blood pressure and even lower high blood pressure.
+Plus, certain plant-based foods are great at helping to maintain healthy blood pressure and even lower high blood pressure.
 In particular, choose foods that are low in sodium, rich in potassium, high in phytonutrients, and filled with fiber to aid in healthy weight management.

 A leading cause of high blood pressure is too much sodium.
 Increased sodium intake is one of the major issues with the Standard American Diet.
 Most processed and packaged foods, as well as food ordered at restaurants, generally are laced with a ton of sodium sourced from table salt.
 Plus, when cooking at home, many Americans add additional sodium intake.
-In fact, it’s estimated that Americans consume around “3.4 grams of sodium per day.”
-Plant-based foods are naturally low in sodium, therefore switching to this type of diet will automatically help solve your sodium intake problem, yet it’s important to balance this out with an increase of potassium.
+It’s estimated that Americans consume around “3.4 grams of sodium per day.”
+Plant-based foods are naturally low in sodium, therefore switching to this type of diet will automatically help solve your sodium intake problem, yet it’s important to balance this out with an increase in potassium.